No. 7 Maryland dominates Iowa to repeat as tourney champ

 MILLER VOTED MOP

 Four of the five players voted by media to the all-tournament team played in the finale.
 Miller received the Jim and Kitty Delany Most Outstanding Player award.
 She was joined on the team by 2020 MOP Owusu, Czinano, and Clark.
-Michigan State’s Nia Clouden, who scored 30 points in a quarterfinal upset of ninth-ranked Indiana, was the other selection.
+Michigan State’s Nia Clouden, who scored 30 points in a quarterfinal victory against Indiana, was the other selection.

 UP NEXT